RushuiGuan/framework/commandline/Albatross.CommandLine.CodeGen/README.md

 * The command is created as a partial class which allows user to add additional functionalities.
 To customize a command, create a partial command class of the same name with the interface [Albatross.CommandLine.IRequireInitialization](../Albatross.CommandLine/IRequireInitialization.cs).
 * Nullable property are declared as optional and vice vesa.
 However requirement can be overwritten using the [Albatross.CommandLine.OptionAttribute](../Albatross.CommandLine/OptionAttribute.cs) as shown in the `Value` property in the example.
 * Option alias can be created using the [Albatross.CommandLine.OptionAttribute](../Albatross.CommandLine/OptionAttribute.cs).
 Aliases are prefixed with a single dash ('-') if the dash has not been prefixed already.
-By default,

 ```csharp
 [Verb("test", typeof(TestCommandHandler), Description = "A test command")]